Gallahorn/Ultraviolence/README.md

     Cyberarms only pick one option of the 3.
 Some of them causes some cliping issues so you will have to experiment whats acceptable for you.
+    If you want nails before using cyberarms you need to disable Araska Cyberarms
 ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/c8fb0ff2-1dfa-4560-8832-1bde2f5d8803)